Thinking Outside The Grid - A “bare bones” intro to Rtistry concepts in R using ggplot.

 # Making a data set that will be used to create all star backgrounds====

-stars <- tibble(crossing(x = seq(1,2000,100),
+df_stars <- tibble(crossing(x = seq(1,2000,100),

 y = seq(1,2000,100)))

-Next, we want to make a list because we’ll run iterations of our stars dataset through a ggplot call that will also iterate through our vector Space_colors.
+Next, we want to make a list because we’ll run iterations of our df_stars dataset through a ggplot call that will also iterate through our vector Space_colors.
 This will result in a list of four similar plots that all have a different color scheme.
 We’ll name this list All_stars and name the plots inside of the list to make it easier to track each plot as our session continues:

 ## Making the list to hold the "space" plots====